nfriedly/miyoo-toolchain/legacy/README.md

 # Miyoo 1.3.3 Toolchain
 Dockerfiles to build images with the toolchain and other dependencies for compiling software for the 1.3.3 release of the [Miyoo Custom Firmware (CFW)](https://github.com/TriForceX/MiyooCFW)

-Miyoo 1.3.3 and older use glibc, whereas newer builds use musl libc.
+Miyoo 1.3.3 and older use uClibc, whereas newer builds use musl libc.

 See https://github.com/TriForceX/MiyooCFW/wiki/Build-Source for more info.